not-a-human/FinPal/README.md

 # FinPal

 **FinPal** is a finance management app designed to help users manage their financial data effectively.
-This project is still in the testing phase, and we welcome feedback from testers.
+This project is still in the testing and development phase, and we welcome feedback from testers.

 ## Table of Contents
 - [Features](#features)